Jongosi/tailwinder/README.md

 TailWinder
 ========

-Theme for the TailWinder brochure website
+A tailwindcss starter theme for WordPress.

 ## Installation